tiktekteam/tiktekteam.github.io/README.md

 1. Clone the repository
 2. Open `index.html` in your browser
 3. The page should display a list of all simulations in the `simulations` directory

+### Ensuring You See the Latest Version

+This site implements several cache-busting mechanisms to ensure you always see the latest content:

+1. **Refresh Button**: Click the "Refresh Simulations" button on the main page to force a refresh of the simulations list
+2. **Alternative Entry Point**: Use `index-redirect.html` to load a fresh version of the site with cache clearing
+3. **Manual Cache Clearing**: In your browser, use Ctrl+F5 (Windows/Linux) or Cmd+Shift+R (Mac) to force a full refresh
+4. **Browser Developer Tools**: Open your browser's developer tools, go to the Application/Storage tab, and clear site data

 ### Generating Manifest Locally